Guin-Kiwi/EasyPass/README.md

 ## 🤝 Contributing

-- Use this repository as a starting point by importing it into your own GitHub account.
+- Use this repository as a starting point by importing it into your own GitHub account or VScode on Desktop.
 - Work only within your own copy — do not push to the original template.
 - Commit regularly to track your progress.